analytixncs/naviga-analytics-docs/docs/informer/informer-javascript.md

   'months'
 );

+// Months since last order from todays date
+// We will use this to determine if we should use Active Text or Inactive Text inactiveCheckMonths = moment().diff(currentActivityDateMoment, 'months') inactiveText = inactiveCheckMonths > INACTIVE_MONTHS_LIMIT ?
+INACTIVE_STATUS_TEXT : ACTIVE_STATUS_TEXT;

 isNewAdvertiser = previousValues.advertiserId !== $record['advId'];

 // If the previous record was the final one for the previous advertiser, then set the